 Frequently Asked Questions

 Is Voicemeeter free?

 Voicemeeter is distributed as donationware.
-So it is free for the Enduser.
-As its use is based on donations.
-So you can donate as much as you want based on how useful you find the software to be.
+So it is free for the Enduser as its use is based on donations.
+So you can donate as much as you want based on how useful the software is to you.

 Why does my Voicemeeter crackle?

 It could be the buffer size.
-If buffers are too small or are the wrong size for a specific software it can result in crackles or dropouts.
+If buffers are too small or the wrong size for a specific software, they can result in crackles or dropouts.

 When you uninstall Voicemeeter, it’s essential to ensure all its components are completely removed.
 If you remove Voicemeeter without a reboot, some of its components might remain, and re-installation of the program cannot be performed.

 The best way to optimize your latency in Voicemeeter is by selecting the A1 output device and using an ASIO driver with a buffer size of around 256 samples.
 If you don’t have an ASIO driver, try using WDM/KS instead.